stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 {% embed url="https://memefactory.io/" %}

-> memefactory has an interesting business model where locked tokens receive rewards (like privileged access to NFT Drops)
+> memefactory has an interesting business model where locked meme tokens receive pineapple rewards (like privileged access to NFT Drops)